Rogers Mill at Bingham

 This page was last updated on December 5, 2017.

-(Research suggests that the site of the Rogers mill (1st) was on the same site as the Jackson and Bennett Mill of 1877.)
+(Research suggests that the site of the first Rogers mill was on the same site as the Jackson and Bennett Mill of 1877.)

-The following comes from Eva Hoffman's EPA report of 2005:
+The following summary of the first Rogers Mill comes from Eva Hoffman's EPA report of 2005:

 December 24, 1892

 "Rogers' Mill."
 "John Rogers, who has been running a one-stamp in the gulch immediately below the South Galena and other big mines, has increased his capacity to five stamps, and handling a great deal of tailings and other refuse, out of which he makes a very fair profit."
 (Salt Lake Herald, December 24, 1892)

 (Research suggests that the site of the second Rogers mill was on the east side of Bingham canyon, located on the line of the horse tram, across from the intersection with Copper Center Gulch, very near the surface workings of the Columbia mine, which was later Ohio Copper.)
 (This site also matches the documented 1.5 mile distance along the horse tram from its lower terminal adjacent to the Rio Grande Bingham depot.)